Sunday, August 27, 2017

 Still keeping busy, Dash is currently working on Traveling Notes for a Geechee Girl and directed Queen Sugar's ninth episode of season two (coming up in October).

-Despite what IMDb and Google would have a researcher believe, Angela Burnett, who played intelligent Ruby in Sharon Larkin's Your Children Come Back to You (1979), is niece of renowned L.A.
+Despite what IMDb and Google would have a researcher believe, Angela Burnett, who played intelligent Ruby in Alile Sharon Larkin's Your Children Come Back to You (1979), is niece of renowned L.A.
 Rebellion filmmaker Charles Burnett and costume designer Gaye Shannon-Burnett- not their daughter.

 Your Children Come Back to You strongly nailed everything that is still wrong with American society.
 The little girl protagonist embodied overused adjective "woke."
 In a poverty stricken ghetto rife with trash and struggle, lives a single pregnant mom raising this feisty precocious child.
 She is frank, way above her years.
 Her wild imagination places Africa with positive symbolism, implanted by her father who left his young family for Africa.
 A wealthy married sister is obsessed with adopting her brother's niece, believing that welfare is an improper place to raise a child.